OmiyaGames/omiya-games-cryptography/Documentation~/StringCryptographer.md

 ### Editing the asset

 The passwords held in the file can be customized by clicking on the asset in the Project window, and making the edits in the Inspector window.
+Alternatively, click on "Randomize all fields" button to replace all fields with a new random string.

 ![Inspector](/Documentation~/images/stringCryptographer/inspector.png)